A Future End to the Techno Religion

 A half century into the digital frontier, the ground moves again

 It’s tense.
 That’s the overwhelming mood in 2022, thirty years after the “rave” revolution began.
 It’s also been over a year since I posted here on Ghost Deep.
 Disruption is no longer the mantra of Silicon Valley but the mixed outcome across the planet.
-Electronic music, house, techno, EDM, whatever one wants to call it, was the sonic precognition of the digital age, and for those who were there to hear it, and if you were lucky, dance to it — long before the giant music festivals and its pop music conquests — it’s safe to say things haven’t turned out as expected.
+Electronic music, house, techno, EDM, whatever one wants to call it, was the sonic precognition of the digital age, and for those who were there to hear it, and if you were lucky enough, dance to it — long before the massive music festivals, and their pop conquests — it’s safe to say things haven’t turned out as expected.

 Why?
 It seems disappointingly clichéd to write, but we all know, and I would argue many of us knew, that history can’t simply be outdone or outrun.
 There was and sometimes still is the exciting sense that we are surfing the waves of change.
 Technology offers so many possibilities.
 It is thrilling.
 It is dizzying.
 When the electronic music revolution began, it was that excitement one could hear in synthesized chords and machine beats that said “Go!”